-Provenance and sustainability offer hotels more than just eco credentials
+Provenance and sustainability offer hotels more than just eco credentials, Fresh Montgomery

 Conveniently for eco enthusiasts like me, provenance also goes hand-in-hand with sustainability.
 It’s about transparent and simplified supply chains.
 Understanding where everything in your hotel comes from and how it got there – the interiors, art work, drinks, food and staff – removing the risk of being unknowingly linked to exploitation, unethical practices or environmentally damaging processes.
 Simplifying a supply chain and exploring provenance also often means ‘going local’, which is not only good for brand reputation but is a quick way of reducing your hotels’ carbon footprint.